abarker/typped/_sources/recursive_descent.rst.txt

 recursive descent parsing is based on production rules in a grammar.
 The ability to dispatch handlers based on preconditions makes the Typped Pratt parser even more similar to a recursive descent parser.
-The terminal symbols in a grammar are essentially the literal tokens in a Pratt parser.
-The discussion below assumes this correspondence, so terminals are essentially defined by regular expressions (like the literal tokens in Typped).
+The terminal symbols in a grammar are the token literals in a Pratt parser.
+The discussion below assumes this correspondence, so terminals are defined by the regular expressions in the definition of the literal tokens.

 Suppose all the productions in a grammar begin with a terminal symbol (represented by the regular expression of some corresponding token).
 This is called a **right-regular grammar**.
 A Pratt parser with preconditioned dispatching can be used to directly implement recursive descent parsing on such a grammar.
-Since each rule in such a grammar begins with a terminal symbol, corresponding to a literal token, the head-handler for each such literal token can be set up to process the rule.
+Since each rule in such a grammar begins with a terminal symbol, corresponding to a token literal, the head-handler triggered by each such literal token can be set up to process the rule.
 In the Typped dispatching terminology, the literal token can be used to trigger a syntactic construct (containing the handler function, a preconditions function, and related data) which will then process the full production rule.

 In order to implement the recursive descent part you can keep a stack of production rule labels, updated to always have the current production rule on